• Skip to primary navigation

 • In a small bowl, melt the butter in the microwave

-• Pour batter into the ramekin or mug
+• Pour batter into the greased ramekin or mug

 • Microwave on high for 90 seconds